Furniture Donation Pick Up — Where to Donate Your Furniture

 Thanks to the BuyNothing Project, you can give away your stuff directly to your closest neighbors.
 What started as an experimental hyper-local gift economy has become a worldwide social movement operating in over 25 countries.
 Local neighborhoods form gift economies — Facebook groups of neighbors who freely give away items.
 You can post anything you’d like to give away, lend, or share.
 You can also ask for anything you’d like to receive for free or borrow.

 The most important thing to consider when determining whether something is eligible for donation or not is its condition.
 Most donation centers require donated goods to be in good working condition and free of any tears, stains, cracks, or strong odors.

 What you can’t donate

-That said, if something is in poor shape or has been defaced by your cat, for example, it will likely be refused by the donation recipient.
+If something is in poor shape, it will likely be refused by the donation recipient.
+If your cat used your armchair as a scratching post, for example, you’ll probably need to toss it with the garbage.
 Some organizations also have rules and restrictions on the type of furniture they’ll accept.
 Goodwill, for instance, does not take mattresses or box springs.
 Once you’ve decided where to donate your furniture, be sure to double check their donation requirements.

-If you intend to deduct the fair market value of your donated furniture, the Internal Revenue Service (IRS) requires that you price your own furniture when you donate it.
+If you intend to deduct the fair market value of your donated furniture (and clothing donations) on your taxes, the Internal Revenue Service (IRS) requires that you price your own furniture when you donate it.
 Not sure where to start?
-Both the Goodwill Valuation Guide and the Salvation Army Donation Value Guide offer estimates to help you place an accurate price tag on your furniture for donation pickup.
+Both the Goodwill Valuation Guide and the Salvation Army Donation Value Guide offer estimates to help you place an accurate price tag on the furniture you’re donating.

 When pricing your items, consider their age and condition.
 Also, keep in mind that the guides are just estimates.
 For professional guidance, always contact your tax advisor.